MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-deployment-plan.md

 When these important events occur in Azure resource roles, PIM sends [email notifications](pim-email-notifications.md) to Owners and Users Access Administrators.
 These emails might also include links to relevant tasks, such activating or renewing a role.

 >[!NOTE]
->You can also perform these PIM tasks [using the Microsoft ARM APIs for Azure resource roles](pim-apis.md).
+>You can also perform these PIM tasks [using the Microsoft Azure Resource Manager APIs for Azure resource roles](pim-apis.md).

 ### Approve or deny PIM activation requests